mperdeck/jsnlog/README.md

 ## Contributors welcome

-Contributors are very much welcome on the JSNLog project.
-Unlike contributing to other projects,
+Contributors are very much welcome on the JSNLog project:
 * you will have a lot of autonomy from day one,
 * you'll mostly write new code rather than bug fixes,
 * you'll produce a recognizable part of the system.

 As described above, a major design feature of JSNLog is its integration with the web server.
 And that integration currently has only been implemented for .Net environments.

-What this project needs is integration with PHP, Java and other Linux based environments.

-This is where you come in.

-We are looking for people who are familiar with a Linux based web technology, and who want to write server side code that:
+I am looking for people who are familiar with a Linux based web technology such as PHP or Java, and who want to write server side code that:

 * Receives log data from the JSNLog.js JavaScript library and stores it on the server, for example by handing it to a server side logging package such as Log4J.

 * Allows a web master to configure JSNLog loggers via a server side configuration file.
 When a page is requested, your code would read the configuration in the file and write JavaScript into the page that configures the JavaScript loggers.